Characters of Final Fantasy IV and The After Years: Golbez

+Golbez returns in the final story patch cycle for Dawntrail, where he and Zero assist the Warrior of Light in stopping an invasion of the Source by another voidsent, Enuo.
+In the aftermath, he shares concerns with the Warrior that the barriers between the shards and the Source are weakening which allowed Enuo to invade the Source, while Zero reveals that since they last saw the Warrior, they have recruited other like-minded voidsent to their cause while continuing to use the excess Light from the First to restore the Thirteenth's balance, though Golbez keeps his distance from others out of guilt for his actions in Endwalker.

 Zemus

 Zemus (ゼムス, Zemusu) is the mastermind behind Golbez's actions in Final Fantasy IV.
 Wishing to destroy the planet, he manipulates Golbez into carrying out his will in hunting down the Crystals.
 Fusoya reveals that Zemus is the only Lunarian who refused to go into stasis until the time when Lunarians and Earthlings could live in harmony.
 Even though Golbez and Fusoya seemingly vanquish him, Zemus comes back to life as Zeromus (ゼロムス, Zeromusu), the monstrous embodiment of his hatred and evil.
 Cecil and his friends use a Crystal to reveal the true shape of Zeromus, and manage to slay him.

 Zeromus returns in The After Years as Zeromus' Malice, which the Maenads unleash on the Lunarian's Moon by shattering the Crystals there.
 Fusoya and Golbez attempt to stop Zeromus, but he proves too strong and Fusoya is forced to send Golbez to the Blue Planet alone in order to protect it from the Maenads.
 The final fate of Fusoya and Zeromus is left unrevealed.

 A different version of Zeromus is fought in the Easytype version of Final Fantasy IV, with a different graphics and attacks.
 It later appears in the Game Boy Advance and PlayStation Portable versions as the final boss of the new Lunar Ruins dungeon, named Zeromus EG. Zeromus is also an optional esper in Final Fantasy XII, combining the Zeromus and Zeromus EG designs.
 He is voiced by Ryō Horikawa.

 Another version of Zeromus appears in the patches storyline of Final Fantasy XIV: Endwalker.
 Golbez, seeking to break the barrier between the Thirteenth and the Source, fused the Great Wyrm Azdaja with the remnants of the primal Zodiark's aether.
-This created an extremely powerful voidsent that Golbez named "Zeromus", and intended to use to fulfill his plans once Zeromus had finished gathering its full strength.
+This created an extremely powerful voidsent that Golbez named "Zeromus", after an ancient hero of the Thirteenth, and intended to use to fulfill his plans once Zeromus had finished gathering its full strength.
 Fueled by Azdaja's longing for home, Zeromus nearly shatters the barrier between the worlds, but is stopped by the Scions and a repentant Golbez, with Zero separating it from Azdaja and sealing it in a memoria crystal.
 In the aftermath, its crystal is given to Ryne in hopes that its Darkness can be used to restore the First.